 Okay.
 That's fine.
 We'll celebrate near rivers and lakes.
 They dress in the fanciest clothes so they could combat laws that required them to wear ragged clothing.
-They ate barbecue, sang spirituals, and preached religious sermons.
+They ate barbecues, sang spirituals, and preached religious sermons.
 Strawberry soda was the drink of choice and they also ate a lot of red fruits and desserts like strawberry pie and red velvet cake to commemorate the blood that was spilled during slavery.

 These rituals still occur in today's Juneteenth celebrations, whether it be parades, cookouts, or five-day festivals.
 And since whites didn't want to share their own spaces with blacks, blacks decided that they will raise their own funds for their own celebrations sites such as Emancipation Park in Houston, Texas.

 As the former Texas slaves decided to migrate across the country, so did the importance of Juneteenth which is also known as Emancipation Day or Freedom Day.